rodaguJDev/neovim-rc/README.md

 - Scrolling with `CTRL-u` and `CTRL-d` keeps cursor in middle of the screen
 - Much more, please see /lua/prefs.lua

-# Keymaps

-You can read about keybinds for some plugins [here](https://www.lazyvim.org/keymaps)

 # Plugins

 ## LSP